13: Double Dating

 “Feel free to try and snag him, Harmony.
 Just keep in mind that you’ll have to go through Buffy to do it.”

 “I don’t think so,” Harmony shook her head.
 Buffy scared her.
 Still, it was lots of fun to imagine herself in Cordelia or Buffy’s shoes.
-Her blue eyes sparkled as she started to giggle.
+Her eyes sparked as giggled over the idea.
 “Two of them.”